MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-phone.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

 Microsoft Entra ID lets [Authentication Policy Administrators](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator) choose which authentication methods can be used to sign in.
 They can enable **Microsoft Authenticator** in the Authentication methods policy to manage both the traditional push MFA method and the passwordless authentication method.

-After they enable **Microsoft Authenticator** as an authentication method, users can go to their [Security info](https://aka.ms/mysecurityinfo) to register Microsoft Authenticator as a way to sign in.
+After **Microsoft Authenticator** is enabled as an authentication method, users can go to their [Security info](https://aka.ms/mysecurityinfo) to register Microsoft Authenticator as a way to sign in.
+They'll see Microsoft Authenticator listed as a method in the Security Info.
+For example, they'll see **Microsoft Authenticator-Passwordless** or **Microsoft Authenticator-MFA Push** depending on what is enabled and registered.

 To enable the authentication method for passwordless phone sign-in, complete the following steps: